 What is the Fastrach?

-Instead of a grill, the bowl of the cuff contains a bar in the cuff opening which is used to elevate the epiglottis as the ETT is passed through the aperture.
-A ramp in the intubating tube channel directs the tube centrally and anteriorly to reduce the risk of arytenoid trauma or esophageal placement.
+The cuff’s bowl has a bar at its opening to lift the epiglottis as the ETT passes through.
+A ramp inside the intubating tube channel guides the tube centrally and anteriorly.
+This helps prevent arytenoid injury or accidental entry into the esophagus.
 The Fastrach comes in 3 sizes: one for children, two sizes for adults.
 The reusable Fastrach ETT is a wire-reinforced, straight, cuffed tube with a Murphy eye and a standard 15 mm connector.
 It has a unique molded tip for atraumatic passage through the vocal cords.
 The distal tip extends approximately 2 cm beyond the wire-reinforced tube.
-Although it can be used with a conventional ETT if necessary care must be taken to avoid trauma to the larynx because of the stiffer tip.
+Although it can be used with a standard ETT, extra caution is needed to prevent laryngeal trauma due to the stiffer tip.
 Both a reusable and a disposable Fastrach are available.

 Preparing the Fastrach

 Prior to insertion, completely deflate the cuff using a syringe.
-It’s crucial that the leading edge of the cuff be smooth and wrinkle free to prevent the tip of the deflated cushion from curling.
+The leading edge of the cuff must be smooth and wrinkle free.
+Otherwise the tip of the deflated cushion will curl.
 Curling can potentially fold the epiglottis down over the glottis during insertion, or prevent a good seal.
 Lubricate the posterior surface of the LMA Fastrach™.
 Never lubricate the anterior surface, where the bar is, because lubricant can obstruct the opening or enter the trachea.

 Prior to applying lubricant to the ETT cuff, gently fit the connector into the end of the LMA Fastrach™ ETT.
 In order to remove the Fastrach after the intubation, you will have to remove the ETT connector.
-Make sure the connector is secure enough to allow adequate ventilation, but not so tight that you can’t take it out easily.
+Make sure the connector is secure enough to allow adequate ventilation —but not so tight that you can’t remove it easily.

-Insert the ETT into the Fastrach™ metal tube, rotating and moving the ETT up and down within the shaft to distribute the lubricant until it travels freely through the entire extent of the tube.
+Insert the ETT into the Fastrach™ metal tube.
+Rotate it up and down to evenly distribute lubricant until it moves smoothly through the tube.
 Slide the ETT in and out of the intubating channel until it passes easily.

 Make sure to lubricate all the way to the epiglottis elevating bar.
-You will initially feel resistance as you pass the the endotracheal tube through the channel past the bar, but as the channel gets lubricated, passage becomes easier and easier.
+You will initially feel resistance as you pass the the endotracheal tube through the channel past the bar.
+However, as the channel gets lubricated, passage becomes easier and easier.
 Skipping this step may make it hard to introduce the tube into the trachea.

 Fastrach Insertion Technique

 Hold the Fastrach™ by its handle as shown, with the handle approximately parallel to the patient’s chest.
-Position the mask tip so it’s flat, not folded against the hard palate just inside the mouth immediately posterior to the upper teeth.
+Position the mask tip so it’s flat, not folded against the hard palate.
+It should press against the palate just inside the mouth immediately posterior to the upper teeth.
 Placing the Fastrach is like placing an LMA: press against and follow the palate.

-You might have to pull the lower jaw upward to allow the widest part of the mask to pass into the mouth.
+You might have to pull the lower jaw upward to allow the widest part of the mask to enter the mouth.
 Be careful not to pinch the gums.

 Don’t use the handle as a lever to force the mouth open.
-Insert the curved part of the handle downward into the mouth, pushing against the palate until the straight part of the rigid tube contacts the patient’s chin .
-Only at this point in the intubation should you begin to rotate the handle, allowing the mask to slide around the tongue into the posterior pharynx.
+Insert the curved part of the handle downward into the mouth.
+Push against the palate until the straight part of the rigid tube contacts the patient’s chin .
+Only at this point in the intubation should you begin to rotate the handle.
+Allow the mask to slide around the tongue into the posterior pharynx.

-Like the LMA Supreme, slide the cushion backwards following the curve of the rigid airway tube.
-Keep the cushion firmly applied to the soft palate and posterior pharyngeal wall as you rotate the handle downward, in order to avoid accidental folding of the cuff tip.
+Like the LMA Supreme, slide the cushion backwards, following the curve of the rigid airway tube.
+Keep the cushion firmly applied to the soft palate and posterior pharyngeal wall as you rotate the handle downward.
+Otherwise the cuff tip will accidental fold.

 After insertion, the tube should exit the mouth roughly parallel with the upper teeth, aimed somewhat caudad.
 Inflate the cuff with just enough air to obtain a seal.